gicentre/elm-vega/docs/walkthrough/README.md

 Unlike temperature, weather type is _nominal_, that is, categorical with no intrinsic order.
 And once again, simply by declaring the measurement type, Vega-Lite determines an appropriate color scheme and legend.

-Notice how that with elm-vega we make frequent use of _union types_ (always indicated by names starting with an uppercase letter).
-Types used to customise various channels all start with an uppercase letter indicating the type of channel affected.
+Specifications are assembled through functions prefixed with letters indicating the type of function.
-So the name of the data field use to encode _position_ is `pName`, its measurement type, `pMType` and its positional aggregation is `pAggregate`, whereas the name of the data field for encoding color is indicated by `mName` and its measurement type `mMType` (where `M` is short for _mark_).
+So the name of the data field use to encode _position_ is `pName`, its measurement type, `pMType` and its positional aggregation is `pAggregate`, whereas the name of the data field for encoding color is indicated by `mName` and its measurement type `mMType` (where `m` is short for _mark_).

 ### Stacked Histogram with Customised Colors (7:20)